AMD Family 17h in coreboot¶

 Family 17h products are x86-based designs.
 This documentation assumes familiarity with x86, its reset state and its early initialization requirements.

-To the extent necessary, the role of the Platform Security Processor (a.k.a.
-PSP) in system initialization is addressed here.
-AMD has historically required an NDA for access to the PSP specification1. coreboot relies on util/amdfwtool to build the structures and add various other firmware to the final image.
+To the extent necessary, the role of the AMD Secure Processor (a.k.a.
+Platform Security Processor or PSP) in system initialization is addressed here.
+The PSP specification1 is available only with an NDA. coreboot relies on util/amdfwtool to build the structures and add various other firmware to the final image2.
 The Family 17h PSP design guide adds a new BIOS Directory Table, similar to the PSP Directory Table.

 Support in coreboot for modern AMD products is based on AMD’s reference code: AMD Generic Encapsulated Software Architecture (AGESATM).
 AGESA contains the technology for enabling DRAM, configuring proprietary core logic, assistance with generating ACPI tables, and other features.

-AGESA for products earlier than Family 17h is known as v5 or Arch20082.
+AGESA for products earlier than Family 17h is known as v5 or Arch20083.
 Also note that coreboot currently contains both open source AGESA and closed source implementations (binaryPI) compiled from AGESA.

-The first AMD Family 17h device ported to coreboot is codenamed “Picasso”3, and will be added to soc/amd/picasso.
+The first AMD Family 17h device ported to coreboot is codenamed “Picasso”4, and will be added to soc/amd/picasso.

 - PSP, Platform Security Processor: Onboard ARM processor that runs alongside the main x86 processor; may be viewed as analogous to the IntelR Management Engine